docker/docs/get-started/part4.md

 ## Introduction

-In [part 3](part3.md), you took an app you wrote in [part 2](part2.md), and defined how it should run in production, scaling it up 5x.
+In [part 3](part3.md), you took an app you wrote in [part 2](part2.md), and defined how it should run in production by turning it into a service, scaling it up 5x in the process.

-Here in part 4, you deploy this application onto a cluster, running it on multiple machines, thus taking advantage of the extra capacity.
+Here in part 4, you deploy this application onto a cluster, running it on multiple machines.
+Multi-container, multi-machine applications are made possible by joining multiple macines into a "Dockerized" cluster called a **swarm**.

 ## Understanding Swarm clusters